ibskhan4/creditCard/README.md

 # A Simple Python Credit Card System

-This repository implements a basic credit card system in Python with functionalities for managing credit limits, transactions, and payments.
+This project implements a basic credit card system in Python with functionalities for managing credit limits, transactions, and payments.

 ## Features